maciejg-git/vue-litewind/src/documentation/pages/notify.md

 ###### Adding new notifications

 To add new notifications import and call `useNotify` function anywhere in your application.
 You can then use the returned object and its `push` function to add new notifications. `Push` function can take single `string` argument that will add very basic notifiation with the default settings.
-For more control and customization you can supply `object` as argument that will allow few additional options.
+For more control and customization you can supply an `object` as an argument that will allow few additional options.

 ```javascript
 import { useNotify } from "vue-litewind";